Concordium/concordium-node/VARIABLES.md

 - `CONCORDIUM_NODE_CONNECTION_THREAD_POOL_SIZE` Specifies the thread pool size of the node for handling connection events in parallel.
 The default value is 4.

 ## gRPC
-Configurations regarding the built-in gRPC server for a node.
+Configuration parameters related to the built-in gRPC server.

 - `CONCORDIUM_NODE_RPC_NO_SERVER` Disables the gRPC server.
 Default the RPC server is turned on.